Huge ship blocking Suez Canal partially refloated, more work needed

 Shipping rates for oil product tankers nearly doubled after the ship became stranded, and the blockage has disrupted global supply chains, threatening costly delays for companies already dealing with COVID-19 restrictions.

-Some shippers rerouted their cargoes around the Cape of Good Hope, adding about two weeks to journeys and extra fuel costs.
+Some shippers had decided to reroute their cargoes around the Cape of Good Hope, adding about two weeks to journeys and extra fuel costs.

 A note from A.P.
 Moeller Maersk seen by Reuters said it had so far redirected 15 vessels around the Cape after calculating that the journey would be equal to the current delay of sailing to Suez and queuing.

-Reporting by Yusri Mohamed, Nadine Awadalla and Aidan Lewis; additional reporting by Omar Fahmy, Momen Saeed Atallah and Mahmoud Mourad in Cairo, Florence Tan in Singapore, Anthony Deutsch and Bart Meijer in Amsterdam and Akshay Lodaya; Writing by Lincoln Feast; Editing by Richard Pullin, Kirsten Donovan
+Reporting by Yusri Mohamed, Nadine Awadalla and Aidan Lewis; additional reporting by Omar Fahmy, Momen Saeed Atallah and Mahmoud Mourad in Cairo, Florence Tan in Singapore, Anthony Deutsch in Amsterdam and Akshay Lodaya; Writing by Lincoln Feast; Editing by Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.